 Welcome to the International Pentecostal Holiness Church!
-The IPHC is a global movement of disciples of Jesus Christ in 100 nations with 1,600,000 members and over 1,600 IPHC congregations in the United States.
-To find a congregation near you, please use the link Find An IPHC Church which will connect you to the conference office of a selected geographic area.
+The IPHC is a global movement of disciples of Jesus Christ in 95 nations with 1,500,000 members and over 1,600 IPHC congregations in the United States.
+To find a congregation near you, please use the link Find A Conference which will connect you to the conference office of a selected geographic area.

-IPHC has important affiliations with the First Pentecostal Methodist of Chile and the Wesleyan Methodist Church of Brazil.
-We are also members of the National Association of Evangelicals, Pentecostal and Charismatic Churches of North America, Christian Churches Together, Empowered 21, and the Billion Soul Network.
+IPHC has important affiliations with the Wesleyan Methodist Church of Brazil.
+We are also members of the National Association of Evangelicals, Pentecostal and Charismatic Churches of North America, Christian Churches Together, Empowered 21, National Hispanic Christian Leadership Conference, and the Billion Soul Network.

-Founded in the 1890s, the denomination has roots in historic Christianity as we affirm the Apostles’ Creed, the Nicene Creed, and the Definition at Chalcedon.
-The following three streams of historic Christianity make up the theological and ecclesiastical foundations of the church:
+Founded in the 1890s, the denomination has roots in historic Christianity.
+(View an interactive timeline of IPHC history.) as we affirm the Apostles’ Creed, the Nicene Creed, and the Definition at Chalcedon.
+The following three streams of historic Christianity make up the theological and ecclesiastical foundations of the IPHC:

 Because of our Wesleyan and Methodist roots, local congregations are part of larger entities that are usually called “conferences.”
 Local congregations are led by pastors, and the conferences are led by a bishop.
 In a nation with several conferences, there is usually a presiding bishop over the entire national movement.

-Every four years the IPHC holds a Global Assembly where leaders from around the world gather for worship, prayer, vision-casting, and building relationships.
-The Fifth Global Assembly was held in Hong Kong.
+The IPHC also holds a Global Assembly where leaders from around the world gather for worship, prayer, vision-casting, and building relationships.
+The Seventh Global Assembly will convene in Jerusalem in 2023.

-Our heart is to plant congregations and share the good news of the gospel of Jesus Christ with every person in the world.
+Our heart is to plant congregations and share the gospel of Jesus Christ with every person in the world.
 We are called to share God’s love and the truth of His Word, the Holy Bible.
-We welcome you to explore these web pages, find a local congregation, and grow with us as we serve Jesus Christ!
+We invite you to explore these web pages, find a local congregation, and grow with us as we serve Jesus Christ!